etri/dcn-nlsr/README.md

-# DCN-NLSR: Named Data Link State Routing Protocol for DCN(Data Centric Networking)
+# MA-NLSR: Named Data Link State Routing Protocol for DCN(Data Centric Networking)

 # Overview

-DCN-NLSR is an intra-domain routing protocol supporting multi-area for Named Data Networking(NDN).
+MA-NLSR is an intra-domain routing protocol supporting multi-area for Named Data Networking(NDN).
-DCN-NLSR based on NLSR is an application level protocol simular to many IP routing protocol,
+MA-NLSR based on NLSR is an application level protocol simular to many IP routing protocol,
-but DCN-NLSR uses NDN's Interest/Data packets to dissemminate rotuing updates inside a single Area.
+but MA-NLSR uses NDN's Interest/Data packets to dissemminate rotuing updates inside a single Area.
 NLSR is the first intra-domin routing protocol in most NDN researches, but doesn't support multi-Area concept.
 We extend NLSR to have Multi-Area which keeps the NLSR's design patterns.

-DCN-NLSR is designed to accomplish three key tasks:
+MA-NLSR is designed to accomplish three key tasks:
 - discover adjacent neighbors in specific area
 - disseminate and synchronize topology, name prefix in specific area
 - calculate a routing table and populate NFD's FIB in specific area

 # MA-NLSR Architecture
-DCN-NLSR modifies the following modules to support "multiple areas" like OSPF.
+MA-NLSR modifies the following modules to support "multiple areas" like OSPF.
 The LSA format is show below.
 Each LSA has the name \/\<network\>\/NLSR\/\<Area-ID\>\/LSA\/\<site\>\/\<router\>\/\<lsa-type\>\/\<version\>,
 where \<lsa-type\> can be NAME, ADJACENCY, IA-NAME, Ext-NAME, Ext-Net-NAME.